nus-cs2030s/2122-s2/docs/10-heap-stack.md

 Circle c;
 c = new Circle(new Point(1, 1), 8);
 ```
 Line 1 declares a variable `c`.
-When Java executes this line of code, it allocates some memory space for an object reference for `c`, the content is initialized to `null`.
+When the JVM executes this line of code, it allocates some memory space for an object reference for `c`, the content is initialized to `null`.
 Since `c` is a variable, it resides in the stack.

 Line 2 creates a new Circle object.
-When Java executes this line of code, it allocates some memory space for a `Circle` object on the heap.
+When the JVM executes this line of code, it allocates some memory space for a `Circle` object on the heap.
 The memory address of this memory space becomes the reference of the object and is assigned to the variable `c`.

 This is shown in the figure below.